 12. Get all your paperwork done from before:

-It may not really sound like the best and most important thing but if you want a job in France, you will have to get the paperwork done from beforehand.
+It may not really sound like the best and most important thing but if you want a employment in France, you will have to get the paperwork done from beforehand.
 Make sure you have a file in your hand which contains the passport, its photocopies, old payslips and what not.
 You should have all visas, household bills and working papers at the same time.
 You have to write down your CV in the way we have told you to.
 That will also help.

 1. How can you get a work visa for a country like France?

-If you belong to a country inside the European Union or if you are from Switzerland, you can work in France without having a work permit at all.
+If you belong to a country inside the European Union or if you are from Switzerland, you can work in France without having a france work permit at all.
 In case you are coming over to the country with a family member who has permits of this type, then again you will be able to work without any permit.
-If you belong to any other country, then you will require authorisation after which your permit will be granted.
+If you belong to any other country, then you will require authorization after which your permit will be granted.
 This happens to be a procedure that needs to be followed.
-An employer has to organise your authorization because of this.
+An employer has to organize your authorization because of this.

 2. Joining or creating your local community: